mgcrea/homebridge-tydom/README.md

 | username  | Tydom username              |
 | password  | Tydom password              |
 | settings  | Device settings (overrides) |

+- The `settings` field enables you to override the name or homekit category of your Tydom device (check homebridge log for the device ids).

 ### Debug